laurakond/Stitch-Art-Guides-pp4/TESTING.md

 [Return to Table of Contents](#contents)

 ### User testing
-The application was tested during the development and post development stages.
+The application was tested during the development and post-development stages.
 I have asked my friends and peers to notify me of any issues that might appear.
-No issues were reported/noted during the development and post development.
+No issues were reported/noted during the development and post-development.

 [Return to Table of Contents](#contents)

 ### Manual testing
-After the development stage of the application, I went through each feature ensuring that the website is working as intended.
+After the development stage of the application, I went through each feature, ensuring that the website is working as intended.
 | Page                                               | User Actions                                         | Expected Results                                                                      | Y/N | Comments |
 | -------------------------------------------------- | ---------------------------------------------------- | ------------------------------------------------------------------------------------- | --- | -------- |
 | General Navigation bar                             |                                                      |                                                                                       |     |          |